Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Acknowledgments

 \section{Acknowledgments}

 D.M.B. is supported by a Wu Tsai Interdisciplinary Scholarship and is a Biogen Fellow of the Life Sciences Research Foundation.
 C.H. is supported by a Department of Defense National Defense Science and Engineering Graduate Fellowship.
 H.F.T., K.A.S, R.T.P., N.K., and J.B.T are supported by National Science Foundation Science Technology Center Award CCF-1231216 and Office of Naval Research Multidisciplinary University Research Initiative (ONR MURI) N00014-13-1-0333; K.A.S. and J.B.T. are supported by research grants from ONR, Honda, and Mitsubishi Electric.
-D.L.K.Y is supported by the McDonnell Foundation (Understanding Human Cognition Award Grant No. 220020469), the Simons Foundation (Collaboration on the Global Brain Grant No. 543061), the Sloan Foundation (Fellowship FG-2018- 10963), the National Science Foundation (RI 1703161 and CAREER Award 1844724), and hardware donation from the NVIDIA Corporation.
+D.L.K.Y is supported by the McDonnell Foundation (Understanding Human Cognition Award Grant No. 220020469), the Simons Foundation (Collaboration on the Global Brain Grant No. 543061), the Sloan Foundation (Fellowship FG-2018-10963), the National Science Foundation (RI 1703161 and CAREER Award 1844724), and hardware donations from the NVIDIA Corporation.
 K.A.S., J.B.T., and D.L.K.Y. are supported by the DARPA Machine Common Sense program.
-This work was supported by NSF CAREER Award 2047191 to J.E.F.
+J.E.F. is supported by NSF CAREER Award 2047191 and the ONR Science of Autonomy Program.
 This work was funded in part by the HAI-Google Cloud Credits Grant Program and the IBM-Watson AI Lab.
 We thank Seth Alter and Jeremy Schwartz for their help on working with the ThreeDWorld simulator.